hakimshifat/ONotes1/1st Semester/Physics/Lens.md

 	1. First Principle or Primary Principle: It is that point of principle axis at which if an object is placed from 'finite' distance, the image would form at infinity [[Principle focus.excalidraw]]
 	4. Second Principle or Secondary Principle: it is that point where the image is formed WHEN THE OBJECT IS AT INFINTY and image would form at finite distance

 	3.Focus Length: It is a property of lens or mirrors that determines how strongly a lens or a mirror would converge or diverge light.
-It is basically the distance between optical center and Principle focus.
+It is basically the distance between optical center and Principle focus. [[Focal length.excalidraw]]

+	4.Nodal Points and nodal planes: